Suxamethonium chloride: Medical uses

 Succinylcholine chloride injection is indicated, in addition to general anesthesia, to facilitate tracheal intubation and to provide skeletal muscle relaxation during surgery or mechanical ventilation.

 Its medical uses are limited to short-term muscle relaxation in anesthesia and intensive care, usually for facilitation of endotracheal intubation.
 It is popular in emergency medicine due to its rapid onset and brief duration of action.
-The former is a major point of consideration in the context of trauma care, where endotracheal intubation may need to be completed very quickly.
+The former is a major point of consideration in the context of trauma care, where endotracheal intubation may need to be completed very quickly (RSI / RSII).
 The latter means that, should attempts at endotracheal intubation fail and the person cannot be ventilated, there is a prospect for neuromuscular recovery and the onset of spontaneous breathing before low blood oxygen levels occurs.
 It may be better than rocuronium in people without contraindications due to its faster onset of action and shorter duration of action.

 Suxamethonium is also commonly used as the sole muscle relaxant during electroconvulsive therapy, favoured for its short duration of action.

 Suxamethonium is quickly degraded by plasma butyrylcholinesterase and the duration of effect is usually in the range of a few minutes.
 When plasma levels of butyrylcholinesterase are greatly diminished or an atypical form is present (an otherwise harmless inherited disorder), paralysis may last much longer, as is the case in liver failure or in neonates.

 The vials are usually stored at a temperature between 2–8 °C, but issues have been reported with lower storage temperatures.
 The multi-dose vials are stable for up to 14 days at room temperature without significant loss of potency.
 Unless otherwise indicated in the prescribing information, room temperature for storage of medications is 15–25 C.